Skip to main content

 • If your directory is a movies root like /mnt/storage/media/movies, then each movie folder is one searchee (for example Movie.Title (2024)/, Another.Movie (2023)/).

-So if Max searchees per run = 5, Dir Scan will process up to 5 show folders (TV) or 5 movie folders (movies) per run, then stop and persist per-file progress for the next run (so already-final files won't be reprocessed).
+So if Max searchees per run = 5, Dir Scan will process up to 5 show folders (TV) or 5 movie folders (movies) per run, then stop and persist per-file progress for the next run.
+The next run rechecks the directory, skips already-final files, and retries unfinished work.
 See Incremental progress and resets.

 This is not a cap on the total number of indexer searches.
 TV folders can trigger multiple searches (season-level + per-episode heuristics), even though they still count as a single top-level searchee.